 What Types of Life Insurance Trusts Are There?

 There are two types of life insurance trusts: revocable or irrevocable.
 A revocable change can be altered – or ended – during an individual’s lifetime.
 On the other hand, an irrevocable trust cannot be changed.
 For most individuals, a revocable trust is a more popular choice.
 Wealthy individuals tend to use irrevocable trusts to protect their heirs from estate taxes.
 This is because property in an irrevocable trust is not counted as part of an estate for tax purposes.
 It is also important to note that in 2019, federal estate taxes were only applied to estates worth more than $11.4 million per individual or $22.8 million per couple.

 Because there are different types of life insurance trusts, interested parents should consult an experienced estate planning attorney to create the perfect life insurance trust for their family.

 Can I Benefit from Consulting an Estate Planning Attorney?

 If you or a loved one wants to add a life insurance trust to your estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our lawyers have decades of experience handling a wide variety of estate planning matters and are prepared to answer any questions you may have.
 We help clients from all backgrounds and of varying net worth prepare estate planning documents to meet their unique needs.
-To schedule a free consultation, call us today at 713-333-8900.
+To schedule a consultation, call us today at 713-333-8900.